 There’s “good reason” to weigh experiences with more authority than ideas.
-Ideas are not guaranteed to unfold as they are thought they might, are not experienced in “tangible” reality, don’t bear the same emotional weight, and are what friends, voters, and families are probably more invested in and unwilling to change (especially before experiences practically force them to reconsider).
-Considering this, there are “good reasons” not to take preventive measures necessary for avoiding a “tragic situation” in which all decisions are hard decisions.
+Ideas are not guaranteed to unfold as they might, they are not experienced in “tangible” reality, they don’t bear the same emotional weight, and they are what friends, voters, and families are probably more invested in and unwilling to change (especially before experiences practically force them to reconsider).
+Considering this, there are “good reasons” not to take preventative measures necessary for avoiding a “tragic situation” in which all decisions are hard decisions.
 For “good reason,” history repeats.

-If someone who supported preventive measures is asked what should be done during the tragic situation that the preventive measures could have stopped, we shouldn’t get upset if the person can’t come up with a solution that doesn’t entail hard consequences.
-But perhaps we could argue that the preventive measures working was just an idea too?
+If someone who supported preventative measures is asked what should be done during the tragic situation that the preventative measures could have stopped, we shouldn’t get upset if the person can’t come up with a solution that doesn’t entail hard consequences.
+But perhaps we could argue that the preventative measures working was just an idea too?
 Indeed, there’s always reason to go with experiences over ideas, regardless if those experiences are good or bad.
 That never changes.

 ¹Please note that, on the other hand, when it comes to fears and paranoias, we need to be motivated by ideas less, which then brings to focus (when it’s not clear) the question of “How do we tell fear from wisdom?”
 This is a deep question that I explore in essays and novels; to start, I suggest “On Worry” by O.G.
 Rose.